lmkapp/lmk/README.md

 ## Installation

-LMK is distrubted as a python package, so you can install it using `pip`:
+LMK is distributed as a python package, so you can install it using `pip`:
 ```bash
 pip install 'lmkapp[jupyter,cli]'
 ```